Ciyoxe/nuxt-image-optimizer/README.md

     cpuEffort: 6,
   },
   // media queries list to use in 'sizes' prop
+  // you can define your own keys, like '2xl'
   sizes: {
     xs: '(width < 320px)',
     sm: '(width < 640px)',